 Veterans who qualify may receive a percentage (%) discount on Homestead property taxes equal to the percentage of the Veteran’s permanent service connected disability as determined by the Department of Veterans Affairs at (800) 827-1000.

 The surviving spouse must qualify for homestead and must have been a permanent resident of Florida on January 1 of the year in which the death occurred.
-The spouse must provide a letter from the veteran's or first responder's employer certifying that the person died in the line of duty.
+The surviving spouse must provide a letter from the Department of Veteran's Affairs or the first responder's employer certifying that the person died in the line of duty.

 If the spouse remarries the exemption is removed.